Travel in South Africa - Cape Town

 The remains of Apartheid

 In 1994 Apartheid was finally demolished.
-Now, twenty years later, the majority of Africans still live segregated in neighbourhoods that were established during Apartheid.
-Previous 'only-white' neighborhoods are, of course, no longer only white: in these areas equality truly exists.
+Twenty years later, the majority of Africans still live segregated in neighborhoods that were established during Apartheid.
+However, previous 'only-white' neighborhoods are no longer only white.

 Unfortunately, South Africa also has a dark side -